 If you are considering therapy, are suffering, or are not satisfied with your life, important questions to ask yourself include “do you find yourself held back in life by your depression, anxiety, addiction, eating disorder, low self-esteem, etc?
 Are you waiting until you’re ‘better’ to begin certain goals, be more social, be a more loving partner/mother/friend, or start that exercise program you know would be good for you?
 Are you confused by behaviors that you keep engaging in that you are not good for you, but you can’t seem to stop?
 Have you been able to give up an unhealthy coping mechanism, only to have it replaced by another unhealthy one?”

 If the answer is “yes”, to any of the above then starting therapy is absolutely the first step in the right direction.

-If you decide to enter therapy with me, you can expect to uncover and address the underlying, core emotional issues that may be manifesting as symptoms or problematic behavior.
+If you decide to enter therapy with me, you will learn the difference between your mind and your brain, so that you can you use your mind to change your brain!
+We will seek to uncover and address the underlying, core emotional issues that may be manifesting as symptoms or problematic behavior.
 For example, perhaps it is your unconscious (or conscious) fear of abandonment that interferes with your ability to have healthy relationships and ultimately causes you to act in ways that push people away, which only reinforces your fear and belief that people cannot be trusted.
 Or conceivably, below your awareness there is a deep sense of shame, which you are not in touch with, as you are so preoccupied by your depression or anxiety.
 Helping you to identify these core issues will provide the much needed insight to assist you in changing.